After reading this article, you will be able to make money has a teacher beyond the salary you make working in your school.

 There are days for mathematics and English language and we have days for music and every month end I smile to the bank.

-Home tutoring usually go for 2 – 3 times a week which means you can decide to teach about 3 families per week or by month.
+Home tutoring usually goes for 2 – 3 times a week which means you can decide to teach about 3 families per week or by month.
 This pays so much than teaching just one pupil.

 3. Teach Online

-How to Become an Online Teacher in Nigeria
+How to Become an Online Teacher in Nigeria and Make Money

 With so much advancement in teaching and good data plans in Nigeria, Nigerians are now taking teaching to the next level – teaching online.